Dysproh/Dy2O3/README.md

 3. Using the PROS toolbar, because I can't figure out the CLI, upload to the robot

-	* If it gives you an error, run the command `sudo chmod a+rw /dev/ttyACM#`, where `#` is the number next to your briain's communications port when you run `prosv5 lsusb`
+	* If it gives you an error, run the command `sudo chmod a+rw /dev/ttyACM#`, where `#` is the number next to your brain's communications port when you run `prosv5 lsusb`
 4. Hope it works

 5. Submit an issue because I forgot something